brev-dev/another_esp8266_sensor_board/README.md

 I've experienced one problem with my chosen socket (or maybe the combination of the socket and the plugs I use): by default, it's failing to make a connection to all four poles.
 This can be seen in the top image [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg), where the deepest contact-pin (Pole 4) isn't deflected.
 To fix the problem, I snipped/filed-off the protruding plastic front part of the socket ([bottom image](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg))

-### Moisture sensor

-In order to stop the moisture sensor running constantly and draining the battery, it's powered directly by gpio12.
-Bridge the right pad of JP3 to the centre pad to make that connection.
-It doesn't draw much current, so I've had no problems directly powering the sensor directly from a gpio pin.
-If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET.

-### BH1750 sensor (Lux)
-This is a simple and reliable photodiode, combined with an I2C interface.
-You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
-[Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
-The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).

-#### Notes
-- This sensor can't be mounted at the same time as the MH-Z19C below, for purely physical reasons.
-There are no port conflicts, so they'll happily operate concurrently if you make PCB changes, or connect one or other with an extension cable.

-### MH-Z19C sensor (CO<sub>2</sub>)

-This is the priciest sensor I use, but I think it's worth it vs the cheaper VOC alternatives.
-It communicates over the UART bus (so esp8266 pins Rx and Tx).
-You therefore want to ensure the sensor isn't connected if you're trying to flash the ESP or use its serial interface.

-To use the MH-Z19C on the board V5, you need to [connect two solder bridges on the rear](https://github.com/brev-dev/another_esp8266_sensor_board/blob/bff7ac836695f352a52cb5e7e18f4aab712b4d77/images/rear_solder_bridges_CO2.jpg).
-In hindsight I can't think of a good use-case when you wouldn't want those bridged, so I'll probably just swap the pads out for continuous traces on any future version.

-#### Notes
-- As usual, Andreas Spiess has a good [video](https://youtu.be/FL0L-nic9Vw) on the topic.
-- This sensor is powered by 5V, not 3.3V like most of the other components.
-For this reason, you should only use this sensor when running from USB power (the board has no step-up capabilities for getting 5V from the battery, and since the MH-Z19C is designed to be continuously-powered, it'd probably be a big battery drain anyway.
-- As currently wired (board V5) the sensor will continue running even if the board's power switch is turned to off.
-This is because it's connected earlier in the power circuit: I haven't tested whether it will run reliably on the lower voltage that'll be present after the power-sharing doide D2.
-- As noted above, cannot be mounted on the board at the same time as a BH1750.
-- When I first started this project, the manufacturer was in the process of changing from Z19B to the newer Z19C sensors and they were hard to come by.
-The situation seems to have improved.
-Choose a Z19C if available (better performance, apparently), and select the one with pins if you plan to directly mount it into the two corresponding board sockets.

 ### Water pump, and connector
 Small water pumps and the necessary flexible tubing are widely available.
 As discussed [above](https://github.com/brev-dev/another_esp8266_sensor_board/blob/main/README.md#electrical-noise), they're electrically-noisy buggers; hence why the connector for the pump is in the far corner of the board from the esp, and shielded behind two capacitors of its own.
 It's normally powered by gpio5, via an N-channel MOSFET, or can be manually operated with the optional button SW5.